-Hampi Festival aka Hampi Utsav is an extravaganza that celebrates the existence of the Vijayanagar Empire founded by Harihara I and his brother Bukka Raya I in 1336.
+Hampi Festival, aka Hampi Utsav, is an extravaganza that celebrates the existence of the Vijayanagar Empire founded by Harihara I and his brother Bukka Raya I in 1336.
 It is a three-day festival that takes place at Virupaksha Temple.
 The festival is celebrated to commemorate the culture and heritage of the Vijayanagar Empire.
-Hampi, which is known for ancient ruined temples, is beautifully decorated with fairy lights.
+Hampi, known for ancient ruined temples, is beautifully decorated with fairy lights.

 It is locally known as Hampi Utsav or Vijay Utsav.
 During the festival, one can enjoy folk dance and music performances.
 Apart from this, the light & sound show is a major attraction of the Hampi Festival.
-If you are keen to kickstart the year with a bang, Hampi Festival 2020 in India, is a must-visit.
+Hampi Festival in India is a must-visit if you are keen to kickstart the year with a bang.

 As Hampi Festival is dedicated to the times of the Vijayanagar Empire, it might be an ancient festival.
-The ruined temples of Hampi come under the UNESCO World Heritage Sites which was once ruled by Harihara I and the successors.
+The ruined temples of Hampicome under the UNESCO World Heritage Sites once ruled by Harihara I and their successors.
 Due to its historical significance, the Hampi Festival is also called Vijaya Utsav.
-Exploring the Hampi Festival in Karnataka can be a great opportunity to know the culture of Karnataka.
+Exploring the Hampi Festival in Karnataka can be a great opportunity to learn the culture of Karnataka.

 Being one of the popular festivals in Karnataka, the grandeur of the festival can be felt at every event.
 Here at Hampi Festival, several folk dances and music performances are organized for the audience to relive the Vijayanagar Empire.
-Classical dance performances such as Bharatnatyam are performed by popular Indian Bharatnatyam Artists in India.
+Popular Indian Bharatnatyam Artists in India perform classical dance performances such as Bharatnatyam.

 It is an elephant march which was organized during the festival.
 It used to hold great significance during the Vijayanagar Empire.
 The whole procession will take you back to the Vijayanagar Empire.